Pius Segmüller

-Segmüller was appointed Commander of the Swiss Guard following the death of Alois Estermann.
-In 2002, he was succeeded by Elmar Mäder and became head of the police of the city of Lucerne (2002-2006).
+In 2002, he was succeeded by Elmar Mäder, who had served as his vice-commander since August 1, 1998, and became head of the police of the city of Lucerne (2002–2006).
 In October 2007, Segmüller was elected to the Swiss National Council as a member of the Christian Democratic People's Party (CVP/PDC) from the Canton of Lucerne.
 In 2011 Swiss federal election he was not re-elected.
 He is currently Director of Security for the International Federation of Association Football (FIFA).